arrowtype/recursive/README.md

 | Slant      | `slnt` | 0 to -15     | 0       | Upright (0°) to Slanted (about 15°)                             |
 | Italic     | `ital` | 0, 0.5, or 1 | 0.5     | Always roman (0), auto (0.5), or always italic (1)              |

+### Axis Definitions

+Axis Definitions, Recursive

+**Monospace** `MONO` - 0 to 1.
+Adjusts the glyph widths from proportional or “Sans” (0) to fixed-width or “Mono” (1).

+*Recommended use:* In general, the proportional design is more readable in text and UI, while the monospace design is more appropriate for code and .

+**Expression** `XPRN` - 0 to 1.
+Adjusts the expressive style or “genre” of the glyphs.
+In Recursive, this goes from from Linear (0) to Casual (1).

+*Recommended use:* The Linear style shares a similar structure to fonts classified as *lineal*, merging aspects of humanist sans with rationalized, compact, flat-sided letterforms.
+This regular, familiar structure makes it appropriate for long-form text requiring focus (e.g. paragraphs, full code documents, and punchy headlines).
+The Casual style is inspired by single-stroke casual signpainting, but drawn for small sizes.
+It is most useful in shorter-form text where a warm and inviting tone is desired (e.g. blog post headlines, store signage, and computer terminals).

+**Weight** `wght` - 300 to 900.
+The overall thickness of letters and the darkness of text composed with them.
+Notably, in Recursive, the weight axis does not affect glyph width.
+A bold weight takes the same amount of space as a light weight, even at in proportional styles of the `MONO` axis.

+*Recommended use:* Differences in weight can provide emphasis in text, show user interaction, or adjust the tone of communication.
+For light text on dark backgrounds, 400 (“Regular”) tends to be appropriate for text and code.
+For dark text on a light background, it can be beneficial to adjust the weight upwards to 500 (“Medium”).

+**Slant** `slnt` – 0 to -15.
+The "forward lean" of letters.
+Note: `-15` (negative 15) corresponds to a 15° clockwise slant, due to type design's roots in geometry.
+If the Italic axis is at its default value, going past a slant of -7.5 will "italicize" letters, converting them to more-handwritten forms such as the simplified, "single story" `a` and `g`.

+*Recommended use:* Use Slant as a secondary way to emphasize text or vary typographic tone.
+In text, it can be useful to use a partial slant of around -9, while at display sizes, you can expect the most precise outlines at either 0 or -15.

+**Italic** `ital` – 0, 0.5, or 1.
+Controls the substitution of italic forms along the Slant axis.
+"Off" (0) maintains Roman letterforms, such as a "double story" `a` and `g`, "Auto" (0.5) allows for Italic substitution, and "On" (1) asserts italic forms even in upright text with a Slant of 0.

+*Recommended use:* Use Italic as a tertiary way to emphasize text, or as a way to have more control over animated text (e.g. a hyperlink that slants upon user interaction can by styled with Italic 0 or 1 to prevent the abrupt changes of glyph substitution).

 ## Using the fonts